RandyAlvarez0/Food-Ordering-App-Yummie/README.md

 - **Story:** Users can decide to order any dish from around the world.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
 - **Habit:** This app would be used when users are looking to eat something beyond fast foods.
-- **Scope:** It would be used individualy.
-In the future a system could be developed to order dishes from gourmet resturants.
+- **Scope:** In the future a system could be developed to order dishes from gourmet resturants.

 ## Product Spec
 ### 1. User Stories (Required and Optional)